Vikings QB McCarthy's sprained ankle will keep him out for next game vs. Burrow-less Bengals

 EAGAN, Minn.
 (AP) — Minnesota Vikings quarterback J.J.
-McCarthy will miss the next game with a sprained ankle, coach Kevin O'Connell said on Monday.
+McCarthy will likely miss the next game with a sprained ankle, coach Kevin O'Connell said on Monday, and running back Aaron Jones will also be out with a hamstring injury.

 McCarthy didn't miss any time during Minnesota's 22-6 loss to Atlanta, passing an initial medical evaluation and getting his foot taped up for extra support after the injury occurred late in the third quarter at the end of a 16-yard run.
 The ankle pain predictably worsened overnight, O'Connell said, and the decision to sideline McCarthy for the game against Cincinnati this Sunday was not performance-related.